What is NBIA?

 These four subtypes of NBIA are considered the most frequent and are identifiable by their varying symptoms and associated gene changes.

-Five other rarer disorders are also under the NBIA umbrella, bringing the current total to nine.
+Seven other rarer disorders are also under the NBIA umbrella, bringing the current total to eleven.

-All NBIA disorders have separate symptoms and identifying markers but are alike in that they have iron accumulation in the basal ganglia of the brain and are characterized by a progressive movement disorder.
+All NBIA disorders have separate symptoms and identifying markers but are alike in that they have iron accumulation in a specific area of the brain and are characterized by a progressive movement disorder.
 Researchers expect this number to continue growing as more genes are discovered.

 Affected individuals who have the clinical symptoms of NBIA but no genetic confirmation are considered to have idiopathic NBIA, or NBIA of unknown origin.